ferdyraw/ferdyraw/README.md

 🌱 Learning about Data Science and Competitive Programming 💻 Have a strong interest in Business and Technology
 🌟 Main languages: C++, Python
-⚡ Fun fact: I've never touched full stack
+⚡ Fun fact: I have more sad facts
 </pre>

 <hr>